paulgazz/kmax/README.md

 Kmax was created by [Paul Gazzillo](https://paulgazzillo.com).
 Its algorithm is described in this [publication](https://paulgazzillo.com/papers/esecfse17.pdf).
 The paper version of Kmax (v1.0) can be found [here](https://github.com/paulgazz/kmax/releases/tag/v1.0) along with other older [releases](https://github.com/paulgazz/kmax/releases) that have the Kconfig processing and other analysis scripts.

-Special thanks to [ThanhVu Nguyen](https://cse.unl.edu/~tnguyen/) for helping to integrate z3 into Kmax.
+Special thanks to [ThanhVu Nguyen](https://cse.unl.edu/~tnguyen/) for integrating z3 into Kmax and refactoring the code.

 ## Related projects

 Kclause extract logical models of Kconfig files, configuration specifications originally used in the Linux source code.
 Kclause was originally part of the Kmax repository and is now under development here: <https://github.com/paulgazz/kclause>

-Prior version of Kmax can be found under releases, e.g., the original Kmax paper version from ESEC/FSE 2017 and the version used for the variability-aware bug-finding study in ESEC/FSE 2019: <https://github.com/paulgazz/kmax/releases>
+Prior versions of Kmax can be found under releases, e.g., the original Kmax paper version from ESEC/FSE 2017 and the version used for the variability-aware bug-finding study in ESEC/FSE 2019: <https://github.com/paulgazz/kmax/releases>

+Even older version of Kmax can be found in the SuperC codebase.
 The SuperC project parses all configurations of unpreprocessed C code and and can be in the xtc codebase: <https://github.com/paulgazz/xtc>

 ## Setup